Lost in Translation

 So yes, this speaks once again to the idea that when you step outside your silo, you get better results.Aarron, noted author and leader of MailChimp's UX design shared a similar approach in an interview with RosenfieldMedia.com

-Why do we connect with some and not others
+Why do we connect with some and not others?
+From Like to Love to Lasting Love.

 Do we really have "Friends" online?